-UCT has created a Computer Security Incident Response Team (CSIRT), which responds to, controls and manages computer security incidents.
-Should the UCT network be compromised, they resolve issues to ensure a return to normal operating conditions as soon as possible.
-They also investigate the origin of incidents to prevent recurrences.
-CSIRT promotes information and cybersecurity awareness on campus and announces potential vulnerabilities and threats to hardware and software.
+UCT has created a Computer Security Incident Response Team (CSIRT), which will respond to, control and manage computer security incidents.
+Should the UCT network be compromised, they will resolve issues to ensure a return to normal operating conditions as soon as possible.
+They will also investigate the origin of incidents in order to prevent recurrences.
+CSIRT will also provide cyber security awareness on campus and will announce potential vulnerabilities and threats to hardware and software.

-Should you encounter a cybersecurity incident, please report it to the UCT CSIRT.
+Should you encounter a cybersecurity incident, please send an email to csirt@uct.ac.za.